sharontherese/latin-mass-funeral/content/rite-of-baptism-for-children/index.md

 The English text below is from Philip T. Weller's translation of the _Rituale Romanum_[^2], with some of the options and the commentary removed for clarity.

-Other versions (some English only, somem Latin only, some with both side-my-side) are available here:
+Other versions (some English only, some Latin only, some with both side-by-side) are available here:

 * Angelus press (booklet for purchase)[^3]
 * Corpus Christi Watershed (program)[^4]